 1. Inspirational signs, quotes and words

 While many people swear by the inspiring powers of daily affirmations, the powers of inspirational or cutesy quotes fall flat once in the context of interiors.
-It’s time to ditch the ‘live, love, laugh’ signs and move on to some unique art prints or photographic imagery for your walls.
+It’s time to ditch the ‘live, love, laugh’ signs and move on to some unique art prints, a gallery wall or photographic imagery for your walls.

 While some consider this trend kitschy and cute, it’s really a little naff.
 Try displaying collections of treasure or trinkets you’ve collected from your travels or family holidays, or even breaking out the family heirlooms and working them into your interiors.
 A balanced of old and new is the key to any good interior.